lifepillar/ASUnit/README.md

-By default, if you run the tests in AppleScript Editor the output is written to a new AppleScript Editor document; if you run the tests in the Terminal the output is sent to stdout.
+By default, if you run the tests in AppleScript Editor the output is written to a new AppleScript Editor document; if you run the tests in the Terminal the output is sent to stdout; otherwise, the output is sent to the current application's console through `log` statements.
 You may, however, change this by setting the `suite's loggers` property.
 The value of this property must be a list of _loggers_ (you may send the output to more than one destination).
 Currently, ASUnit defines three loggers: